feihong/react-quickstart/NOTES.md

 ## About the Babel settings

-I configured `babel-preset-env` to target "last 2 Chrome versions" because then it won't try to transform code that uses the new async syntax.
-This means that the compiled `bundle.js` won't run in very old browsers.
+I configured `babel-preset-env` to target "last 2 Chrome versions" because then it won't try to transform code that uses the new async/await syntax.
+This simplifies the Babel configuration a little bit, but it implies that the compiled `public/bundle.js` won't run in very old browsers.